-Real responses from LGBTQ+ people on the questions that trouble you.
+Real responses from LGBTQIA+ people on the questions you're curious about.

 Do you have questions regarding faith and sexual orientation or gender identity, but avoid asking them for fear of saying the wrong thing, sounding insensitive, or coming across as unloving?